MicrosoftDocs/fabric-docs/docs/data-engineering/load-data-lakehouse.md

 ### Dataflows

-For users that are familiar with Power BI dataflows, the same tool is available to land data in Lakehouse.
-You can quickly access it from Lakehouse explorer "Get data" option, and land data from over 200 connectors.
-See, [Create your first dataflow to get and transform data](../data-factory/create-first-dataflow-gen2.md).
+For users that are familiar with Power BI dataflows, the same tool is available to load data into your lakehouse.
+You can quickly access it from the Lakehouse explorer "Get data" option, and load data from over 200 connectors.
+See, [Quickstart: Create your first dataflow to get and transform data](../data-factory/create-first-dataflow-gen2.md).

 ### Notebook code

-You can use available Spark libraries to connect to a data source directly, load data to data frame and then save it in a lakehouse.
-It's the most open way to load data in the lakehouse that user code is fully managing.
+You can use available Spark libraries to connect to a data source directly, load data to a data frame, and then save it in a lakehouse.
+This method is the most open way to load data in the lakehouse that user code is fully managing.

 > [!NOTE]
 > External Delta tables created with Spark code won't be visible to SQL endpoint.
 Use shortcuts in Table space to make external Delta tables visible for SQL endpoint.